BetterDiscord/docs/docs/plugins/publishing/guidelines.md

    - Test styles (if using internal vars) and confirm they actually work.
    - Make sure all elements are visible and usable.
    - Incomplete implementations that break or hide features without a proper replacement or reason will not be accepted.
 If this happens, we will remove your plugin from the store or require a fix.
+3. Preventing App Crashes
-3. Wrap React elements in ErrorBoundaries to prevent plugin errors from crashing the entire Discord client.
+   - Wrap React elements in ErrorBoundaries to prevent plugin errors from crashing the entire Discord client.
+   - Use decent webpack filters.
 4. Plugins must include a license permitting community maintenance if abandoned.

 ## Code